eclipse-openj9/openj9-docs/docs/introduction.md

 OpenJ9 includes several garbage collection policies.
 To learn more about these policies and the types of application workload that can benefit from them, see [Garbage collection policies](gc.md).

 ### Class data sharing
 You can share class data between running VMs, which can reduce the startup time for a VM once the cache has been created.
-For more information, see [Class Data Sharing](shrc.md).
+For more information, see [Introduction to class data sharing](shrc.md).

 ### Native data operations
 If your Java application manipulates native data, consider writing your application to take advantage of methods in the Data Access Accelerator (DAA) API.